flutrakrasniqi/Data-Analysis/README.md

 This way, if in the future we want to make changes, we don’t have to find each place where the variables are written in the program to rewrite them.
 As mentioned above the kill rating is supposed to depend on the category of the bug.
 So, we want to have a new column indicating the bugs category.

-To assign each bug to a category, we will define a function that looks at the value of the disgust and fear column of the row and by combining them returns one of four possible categories (combinations):
+To assign each bug to a category, we will define a function that looks at the value of the disgust and fear column of the row and by combining them returns one of four possible categories (combinations).
+In other instances (e.g. there is a missing value in one column) the function returns `None`.

 ```python
 def label_bug(row):
   if row[predictor1] == 'low' and row[predictor2] == 'low' :